kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

 `spec.serviceTemplates` is an `optional` field that contains a list of the serviceTemplate.
 The templates are identified by the `alias`.
 For Elasticsearch, the configurable services' `alias` are `primary` and `stats`.

-You can also provide template for the services created by KubeDB operator for MongoDB database through `spec.serviceTemplates`.
+You can also provide template for the services created by KubeDB operator for Elasticsearch database through `spec.serviceTemplates`.
 This will allow you to set the type and other properties of the services.

 KubeDB allows following fields to set in `spec.serviceTemplates`:
 - metadata: